YiyangLi-0/Identify_Crystalline_Phases_in_Polymer/readme.md

 A distributed computing algorithm is developed to identify the crystalline and amorphous phases in a coarse-grained polymer system (coarse-grained linear polyethylene).
 Distributed computing is separately implemented in both MPI (message passing interface) mode and multiprocessing mode.
 The bin-table technique is used in both modes to further improve computing efficiency.
+The [local p2 order parameter][ref-1] is computed for every particle in system, which is used to determine if a particle should be assigned to the crystalline phase.

 This code was used in my project 6 and project 7, as demonstrated in [my webpage](https://liyiyang.weebly.com/).

-The local p2 order parameter is computed for every particle in system, which is used to determine if a particle should be assigned to the crystalline phase.

 # Prerequisites